Devamitta/devamitta.github.io/index.md

 ## Welcome to Digital Pāḷi Dictionary

-Digital Pāḷi Dictionary is a feature-rich Pāḷi dicctionary which runs in GoldenDict, or any other application that supports the Stardict format.
+Digital Pāḷi Dictionary is a feature-rich Pāḷi dictionary which runs in GoldenDict, or any other application that supports the Stardict format.

 It is a work in progress, made available for testing and feedback purposes.